Gary W. Cole, MD, FAAD

 Comment on this Read 8 Comments

 Although neurologic, metabolic, and other systemic diseases can sometimes cause excessive sweating, most cases occur in people who are otherwise healthy.
-Heat and emotions may trigger hyperhidrosis in some, but many who suffer from hyperhidrosis sweat nearly all the time, regardless of their mood or the weather.
+Heat and emotions may trigger hyperhidrosis in some, but many who suffer from hyperhidrosis perspire nearly all the time, regardless of their mood or the weather.

-What is the treatment for hyperhidrosis?
+What is the treatment of hyperhidrosis?

 Comment on this Read 6 Comments